cs-497s-sp21-a-Orgitect/notifications/README.md

 # notifications
 This is for the notifications microservice.
-It will handle email communication with customers and will likely be used for initial sign-up and potentially later for authentification test edit
+It will handle email communication with customers and will likely be used for sign-up/communications.
+After further development it may be used for authentification.